UffizziCloud/example-voting-worker/README.md

 # Example Voting Worker

-This applicaiton is based off a Docker Sample, which can be found here: https://github.com/dockersamples/example-voting-app
+This is a simple Cats vs. Dogs voting applicaiton based off a Docker sample, which can be found here: https://github.com/dockersamples/example-voting-app

 This repository is part of a multi-service example voting application which includes:
 - [Vote component](https://github.com/UffizziCloud/example-voting-vote)